Building and maintaining deep relationships is crucial to your success as a private equity investor.

 Using Salesforce as a private equity CRM requires extensive and expensive customization from a third-party Salesforce partner or consultant.
 Most customization work would need to be complemented by a personalized training program, adding extra cost and making your deployment lengthy and costly compared to out-of-the-box solutions.

 When working with a Salesforce consultant to customize the system, you will also need to budget for any additional enhancements or changes that need to be done once the initial implementation has been completed.

 If your firm has a team dedicated to managing and customizing your Salesforce CRM, there might be a case for using Salesforce compared to other “out of the box” private equity CRMs.
 As the most widely used CRM, thousands of integrations in the Salesforce AppExchange allow you to integrate with other tools in your technology stack.

 Like other CRMs on this list, Salesforce still relies on manual data entry, making your team spend more time on admin work and less time building relationships and sourcing new opportunities.
-If your firm uses Salesforce and wishes to remain with them, 4Degrees can integrate with it to activate your relationship network to uncover more opportunities and eliminate data entry.
+If your firm uses Salesforce and wishes to remain with it, 4Degrees can integrate with it to activate your relationship network to uncover more opportunities and eliminate data entry.

 Affinity claims to save investors hundreds of hours per year that would otherwise be spent on manual data entry by automatically plugging into Gmail and Outlook and exporting email content into contact and deal profiles.
-This way, every interaction is tracked, and users don’t need to spend time looking for a specific piece of information about a deal or contact.

 Although it is a capable product, Affinity falls short of providing users with news and updates about their networks, making it hard for investors to stay engaged with their contacts and build deeper relationships.